 College Success grants provide resources to allow institutions to identify at-risk students and connect them with services that will help them complete the credits they attempt, and earn the grades necessary to position themselves for a successful college career.

-Many institutions have—and our previous College Success grants have funded—a number of student success programs that identify and enroll groups of at-risk students for special tutoring, academic advising and counseling, support services, and emergency financial aid throughout the school year.
-These high-intensity services are proving to make a real difference keeping participating students on the path toward graduation.
+Many institutions have—and our previous College Success grants have funded—a number of student success programs that provide at-risk students special tutoring, academic advising and counseling, and other support services throughout the school year.
+These services are proving to make a real difference keeping participating students on the path toward graduation.

 We want to increase the number of at-risk college freshmen who complete the credits they attempt during their first year in college, and earn the grades necessary to position themselves for a successful college career.

 That's where we can help.
-Unlike previous College Success grants, our 2014-2015 College Success grant is NOT intended to fund existing campus-based programs that serve a set group of underrepresented students.
-Instead, it is intended to provide resources to allow institutions to identify all at-risk freshmen who exhibit warning signs early in the semester, and connect them with the services that will help them complete the credits they attempt during their first year of college, and earn the grades necessary to position themselves for a successful college career.
+Our 2014-2015 College Success grants provide funding to colleges with the ability and initiative to identify at-risk freshmen who exhibit warning signs early in the semester, so they can connect them with the services that will help them complete the credits they attempt during their first year of college, and earn the grades necessary to position themselves for a successful college career.